214

 Why The Water System Matters

-A reliable drinking water system is vital to public health, safety, and overall quality of life.
-It ensures clean, safe water is always available for drinking, cooking, bathing, cleaning, and firefighting, fundamental needs that protect and sustain our community every day.
+A reliable drinking water system is vital to public health, safety, and quality of life.
+It ensures clean, safe water is always available for drinking, cooking, bathing, cleaning, and firefighting, fundamental needs that protect and sustain the community every day.
 Here’s how the water system supports our community:

 Protecting Public Health

-Our system safely collects, treats, and delivers clean water, helping to prevent the spread of waterborne illnesses and safeguard the health of residents.
+The system safely sources, treats, and delivers clean water, helping to prevent the spread of waterborne illnesses and safeguard the health of residents.

 Supporting Daily Life